 “Satan’s Birthday: A Brief Discussion on Halloween and Christianity” The Huffington Post (2013).

 An interview with me at the Houston Chronicle’s blog, Iconia (2010): “Doubting the Manicheans: religion historian Brandon G. Withrow on a St.Thomas at the Museum of Fine Arts, Houston”

-Radio interview with Prime Time America over my book, Katherine Parr: A Guided Tour of the Life and Thought of a Reformation Queen (2009): Listen here (31 minutes into the hour).
+Radio interview with Prime Time America, a national radio show, over my book, Katherine Parr: A Guided Tour of the Life and Thought of a Reformation Queen (2009): Listen here (31 minutes into the hour): No longer online.

 Toledo Blade: “Church follows in missionary footsteps of ancient saints.”